dotnet/docs/docs/ai/get-started/dotnet-ai-overview.md

 # What can you build with AI and .NET?

-The opportunities with AI are near endless, but here are a few of the most common types of solutions you can build using AI in your .NET applications:
+The opportunities with AI are near endless, here are a few examples of solutions you can build using AI in your .NET applications:

 * Language processing: Create virtual agents / chatbots to talk with your data, and generate content/images.
 * Computer vision: Identify objects in an object or video.